That time of the century

 Émoi résiste au train qui presse,

-À redonner sa chair au flambeau ceint d’éclats,
+À redonner sa chair au cordon ceint d’éclats,

 Feindrais-tu que cette page oscille en ta main seule,